joelnewcomer/eurokera/wp-content/plugins/wp-gdpr-compliance/readme.txt

 3. Control the link to your privacy policy and activate the request user data page.

 == Changelog ==

+= 1.3.5 =
+*Release date: May 24th, 2018*
+* Small bugfix for older WooCommerce versions.
+* Small bugfix for some translatable strings.
+* Bugfix to make sure the correct Gravity Forms field ID is determined.
+* Added checkbox to the WooCommerce register forms.
+* Hide WooCommerce orders section when plugin is inactive.

 = 1.3.4 =
 *Release date: May 16th, 2018*